nicojones/Ribosome/readme.md

 We can even go a bit further and make the URI component more user-friendly.
 Ideally, we would like something like:
 `/date/format/H.i.s`.
 Let’s do it!
-From the routing page `/src/config/routing.ini` we will change how it is processed by using wildcards:
+From the routing page `/src/config/routing.ini` we will change how it is processed, using wildcards:

 	[Date]
 	path = date/:word/:format